swati-sharma14/HeartGuardian-CVD_Prediction/README.md

-# Cardiovascular Disease Prediction using Framingham Dataset
+# HeartGuardian (Cardiovascular Disease Prediction using Framingham Dataset)

 ## Project Description
 🩺 This project focuses on predicting cardiovascular diseases using traditional machine learning models and incorporating concepts from survival analysis.
 The Framingham dataset serves as the foundation for our predictive models.